 A VPN will never speed up your internet connection.

-However, if you are paying for a 10 Mbps internet connection speed, you will not suddenly get faster internet just because your VPN has super-fast servers as quoted by our tests.
+Thus, if you are paying for a 10 Mbps internet connection speed, you will not suddenly get faster internet just because your VPN has super-fast servers as quoted in our tests.

 Can I get a free fast VPN?

 The best way to get a fast VPN for free is to make use of a money-back guarantee.
 You can test any of the services in our fast VPN list risk-free thanks to their trial policies.
-These differ from provider-to-provider, with some services offer up to a 45-day VPN money-back guarantee.
+These differ from provider-to-provider, with some services offering a massive 45-day VPN money-back guarantee.
 There are also a lot of cheap VPN services out there, so you can get a high-speed service for less than $2 a month.

 VPN speed comparison